sg-crest A Singapore Government Agency Website

 Unsure about what will happen in court

-Wait for the party who issued the Summons to a Witness or the subpoena to contact and discuss details of the case with you.
+Wait for the party who issued the Summons to a Witness, subpoena, order to attend court or order to produce documents to contact and discuss details of the case with you.

 You should find out the type of questions you may be asked, what information you need to provide and where the hearings will be held.